Legal entities in the Netherlands

 After you have described the articles of association, the civil-law notary will draw up the deed of incorporation containing the articles of association.
 Usually, the notary files the articles of association, or any changes to them, digitally at the Netherlands Chamber of Commerce KVK.
 This is called deposit.

-The civil-law notary also passes on any amendments to the articles of association to the Chamber of Commerce, KVK.
-Anyone can request the articles of association from the Chamber of Commerce.
+The civil-law notary also passes on any amendments to the articles of association to KVK.
+Anyone can request a copy of the articles of association at KVK.

 What is in the articles of association?